bymarcelolewin/content-modeling-cli/README.md

 - **Extensible Field Type Registry**
   Your developers can add support for custom field types and embed business logic by extending our modular field registry—making the CLI adaptable to your company's unique modeling requirements.

+- **Project with Multiple Models Support**
+  Use `cm init` to create distinct Content Modeling projects, each capable of containing multiple content models, templates, and localized configurations—ideal for organizing projects by client, site, or environment.

+- **Version Control**
+  Because Content Modeling CLI stores everything as a project in simple JSON files, organized by content model, it's easy to track changes, collaborate, and manage your content models with any version control system like Git or GitHub.

 ## Getting Started